The Day Tokyo-3 Stood Still: Reception

 "The Day Tokyo-3 Stood Still" was first broadcast on December 13, 1995, and drew a 9.0% audience share on Japanese television, the second highest for an episode of Neon Genesis Evangelion to date.
 Merchandise on the episode has also been released.
 Matarael's design inspired Nobuhiro Watsuki to create the eye costume of Usui Uonuma, one of the characters in the manga Rurouni Kenshin.

 "The Day Tokyo-3 Stood Still" received a positive critical reception.
 Jalopnik.com, for example, described it as a "fantastic episode".
+Digitally Obsessed! reviewer Jeff Ulmer gave a positive review of the home video issue with "The Day Tokyo-3 Stood Still" and its action arc for its humour and characterization.
 Akio Nagatomi of The Anime Café, normally critical of the series, appreciated the pace of the script, and while noting flaws he said that "the weaknesses take a back seat to the stronger script writing, and the excellent pace set by the director".
-Film School Rejects's Max Covill said, "This episode stands out because of the subtle character moments between the three children".
+Film School Rejects' Max Covill said, "This episode stands out because of the subtle character moments between the three children".
 Matthew Garcia of Multiversity Comics similarly praised the use of music and silences.
 Looper described Matarael as a "profoundly brilliant and disgusting in equal measure" enemy.
 Its fight against the three Evas has been repeatedly praised by Screen Rant and listed among the best battles in the series.
 Anime News Network's Martin Theron said that the battle presented in "The Day Tokyo-3 Stood Still" is "suitably exciting and creative, and it's a bit of an extra thrill to finally get to see all three Evas operating in tandem".
-Screen Rant lauded its "really satistying conclusion".
+Screen Rant lauded its "really satisfying conclusion".
+Yahoo! website described it as an "enjoyable monster-of-the-week installment", and while criticizing some "odd-looking off-model drawings", it still lauded it for its "great character interactions".